cryptape/nostr-binding/docs/nostr-lock-script.md

 Args:  <PoW difficulty, 1 byte> <schnorr pubkey hash, 20 bytes>
 ```

+The schnorr pubkey hash is calculated from 32 bytes pubkey via `blake160`
-When the PoW difficulty is zero, the Schnorr pubkey hash is used to unlock.
-When
+function.
+When the PoW difficulty is zero, the Schnorr pubkey hash is used to
-the PoW difficulty is non-zero, the Schnorr pubkey hash is not used and should
+unlock.
+When the PoW difficulty is non-zero, the Schnorr pubkey hash is not used
-be all zero, and another unlock method is used.
-More details will be explained
+and should be all zero, and another unlock method is used.
+More details will be
-below.
+explained below.

 ## Witness